Extension Logo

 Basics of irrigation scheduling

-Soil is plant’s water reservoir.
+Soil is a plant’s water reservoir.
 This reservoir has upper and lower limits of water that it can store for crop water use.
-Understanding different water thresholds in the soil-water reservoir are important for irrigation scheduling.
+Understanding different water thresholds in the soil-water reservoir is important for irrigation scheduling.
+The following are terms we use to describe these thresholds.

 Saturation

-It is the soil water content where all soil pores are filled with water and water readily percolates or drains out from the root zone by gravitational force.
+All soil pores are filled with water, and water readily percolates or drains from the root zone by gravitational force.

 Field capacity (FC)

-It is the amount of water that remains in the soil after all the excess water at saturation has been drained out.
 Usually, when sandy soils are allowed to drain for approximately 24 hours after saturation, field capacity is reached.
-In heavier textured soils that have more silt and clay, it take up to 2-3 days after saturation to reach FC.
+In heavier textured soils that have more silt and clay, it takes 2 to 3 days after saturation to reach field capacity.

 Permanent wilting point (PWP)